nuts-foundation/nuts-node/docs/pages/deployment/cli-reference.rst

       --crypto.azurekv.hsm                                Whether to store the key in a hardware security module (HSM).
 If true, the Azure Key Vault must be configured for HSM usage.
 Default: false
       --crypto.azurekv.timeout duration                   Timeout of client calls to Azure Key Vault, in Golang time.Duration string format (e.g. 10s). (default 10s)
       --crypto.azurekv.url string                         The URL of the Azure Key Vault.
-      --crypto.storage string                             Storage to use, ''%s' for an external backend (deprecated).' for file system (for development purposes), 'fs' for HashiCorp Vault KV store, 'vaultkv' for Azure Key Vault.%!(EXTRA string=azure-keyvault, string=external)
+      --crypto.storage string                             Storage to use, 'fs' for file system (for development purposes), 'vaultkv' for HashiCorp Vault KV store, 'azure-keyvault' for Azure Key Vault, 'external' for an external backend (deprecated).
       --crypto.vault.address string                       The Vault address.
 If set it overwrites the VAULT_ADDR env var.
       --crypto.vault.pathprefix string                    The Vault path prefix. (default "kv") --crypto.vault.timeout duration                     Timeout of client calls to Vault, in Golang time.Duration string format (e.g. 1s). (default 5s)